 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Norman's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Norman, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-It is also important that parents do not martyr themselves over Norman's apparent self-centredness as he becomes older.
-He may be careless, but the positive side of his disregard for mundane limits is that he neither needs nor wants to be fussed over which means parents [...]
+Everyday life therefore assumes meaning as the road to the future, rather than an endless round of chores.
+Heavily authoritarian approaches are only likely to make Norman intractable if not overtly, then covertly through sabotage.
+And the life-force within this child [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Norman's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-Unlike more aggressive children, Norman takes little pleasure in testing parents or imposing his will on others.
 The focus of his life is other people, and he will go to great lengths to preserve an atmosphere of togetherness.
-He also has little inclination to push his [...] [..]
-Norman can easily be overwhelmed by such emotional undercurrents and may try to shoulder a burden of responsibility much too great for any young person.
-Be careful not to inadvertently exploit his instinctively sympathetic responses.
-He needs to be close to others, but [...]
+He also has little inclination to push his way to centre stage, and will probably be happier playing a "behind the scenes" role quietly helpful, undemanding [...] [..]
+But his response to others' sadness and neediness may sometimes be too acute, particularly if there are conflicts within the family or a parent or sibling is experiencing grief or pain.
+Norman can easily be overwhelmed by such emotional undercurrents and may try to shoulder [...]
 Hidden traits [..]
-Because he is genuinely kind and inclined to efface himself on others' behalf, he badly needs to develop his tougher qualities to acquire the realism to look after himself.
-Parents and family members can do a great deal to offer him the support he needs to make peace between [...]
+This hidden side of his nature could be a great asset, for it offers the necessary grit and firmness to balance his great emotional vulnerability.
+His personality thus contains a complex but ultimately extremely positive combination of elements.
+But Norman may suffer conflict [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future